Trondheim is a popular student city and has a big international population. Here's what you need to know about living in Trondheim, Norway.

 Atop a hill to the east of the city, Kristiansten Fortress was built as part of a defensive fortification to protect the city from attacks from the east.

 Just over a kilometre from the city in the Trondheimsfjord, Munkholmen is a small island with a big history.
-Formerly an execution site, monastery, fortress and prison, the island today welcomes tourists and sunbathers in the summer.
+Once used as an execution site during Viking times, it later became a Benedictine monastery, then a fortress, and eventually a prison.

 The Tyholt tower (Tyholttårnet) is another construction easy to spot from large parts of the city.
 The TV tower in Tyholt hosts a revolving restaurant at its top, offering fantastic views across the city.